What is air pollution?

 The Earth is surrounded by a blanket of air (made up of various gases) called the atmosphere.
 The atmosphere helps protect the Earth and allow life to exist.
 Without it, we would be burned by the intense heat of the sun during the day or frozen by the very low temperatures at night.

-Anything additional gas, particles or odours that are introduced into the air (either by nature or human activity) to destroy this natural balance can be called air pollution.
+Any additional gas, particles or odours that are introduced into the air (either by nature or human activity) to distort this natural balance and cause harm to living things can be called air pollution.

 Things that pollute the air are called pollutants.
 Examples of pollutants include nitrogen oxides, carbon monoxides, hydrocarbons, sulphur oxides (usually from factories), sand or dust particles, and organic compounds that can evaporate and enter the atmosphere.